NotAC0W/gdb-scripts/README.md

 ### wasm.py

-Adds the command "wasm" to gdb that replaces the code from the current programm counter onwards with the assembler passed.
+Adds the command "wasm" to gdb that replaces the code from the current programm counter onwards with the assembler code passed.
 Requires pwnlib / pwntools to be installed

 ```GDB